norse/norse/README.md

 }
 ```

 Norse is actively applied and cited in the literature.
-We are keeping track of the papers cited by Norse [in our documentation](https://norse.github.io/norse/papers.html).
+We refer to [Google Scholar](https://scholar.google.com/citations?view_op=view_citation&hl=de&user=A4VwxccAAAAJ&citation_for_view=A4VwxccAAAAJ:2osOgNQ5qMEC) or [Semantic Scholar](https://www.semanticscholar.org/paper/Norse-A-deep-learning-library-for-spiking-neural-Pehle-Pedersen/bdd21dfe8c4a503365a49bfdb099e63c74823c7c) for a list of citations.

 ## 8. License